scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

-After any desired optimizations are applied to the domain-specific (but language- and platform-independent) representation of the problem, conversion of the DAST into ELL code is handled largely by CodePy.
+After any desired optimizations are applied to the domain-specific (but language- and platform-independent) representation of the problem, conversion of the DAST into ELL code is handled largely by CodePy [CodePy]_.
 Finally, the generated source code is compiled by an appropriate downstream compiler (gcc, cudac, proprietary compilers, etc) into an object file that can be called from Python.
 Code caching strategies avoid